Exploring the limits of no backward in time signalling: No backwards in time signalling

 \section{No backwards in time signalling}

 Consider first a situation involving a single party, Alice, who performs the following procedure.
 At some point, a system enters her laboratory.
 She performs a measurement on it and obtains an outcome $a$.
-Alice then performs some transformation on the system, choosing among a set of transformations labelled by $x$.
-For example, Alice might apply some unitary transformation, or discard the system and prepare a completely new one.
+Alice then receives a classical random variable $x$ from outside the laboratory.
+She uses $x$ (and potentially also $a$) to pick among a set of transformations that she then applies to the system.
+For example, Alice might apply some unitary transformation, or discard the system and prepare a completely new one, depending on the value of $x$.
 Finally, Alice sends the system out of her laboratory.
-We can describe the probability that Alice obtains the outcome $a$ given that she later performed the transformation $x$ via the conditional probability distribution $p(a|x)$.
+We can describe the probability that Alice obtained the outcome $a$ given that she later received the input $x$ via the conditional probability distribution $p(a|x)$.

-If the choice of transformation $x$ depends on the result $a$ then it is possible that $p(a|x)\neq p(a|x')$ (for example, consider a simple situation where the number of possible transformations is the same as the number of outcomes, and let $x = a$).
-Although the probability to obtain a result $a$ depends on a transformation made {\it at a later time}, nothing backwards-in-time is happening here.
-It is simply that the transformation at the later time depends on the result obtained earlier and this is what generates the correlations.

-To define what would constitute true backwards-in-time signalling in this framework we modify the above situation.
-After measuring her system, Alice now receives the choice of which transformation to make from outside the laboratory.
-That is, $x$ is now a random number, chosen by an external party who has no access to either the result $a$ or the input system (or anything else correlated to them).\footnote{Note that this is an assumption, as Alice cannot verify that this is really the case.
-It is similar to the measurement-independence assumption in Bell's theorem, whereby the measurement settings must be independent of the hidden variables of the source. } Now, if $p(a|x)$ depends on $x$ that would mean backwards in time signalling.
-Thus, in this situation the \emph{no-backwards-in-time-signalling (NBTS) condition}\footnote{See also the note added at the end of the paper.} is
+Now, if $p(a|x)$ depends on $x$, that would mean there is backwards in time signalling.
+More precisely, we assume that the input $x$ is a random variable, chosen by an external party who has no access to either the result $a$ or the input system (or anything else correlated to them).
+Under this assumption, the only way for there to be a dependence of $a$ on $x$ is through backwards-in-time signalling.

+Mathematically, we therefore define the \emph{no-backwards-in-time-signalling (NBTS) condition}\footnote{See also the note added at the end of the paper.} to be

+\beq p(a|x)=p(a). \eeq which states that the probability of obtaining the outcome $a$ cannot depend on the input $x$ received later and which is used to choose which transformation is made (this is similar to the causality condition defined in \cite{Chiribella2010}).

+There are two important points that must be mentioned.
+First, note that if we would have allowed Alice to choose for herself the value of $x$, then it would be possible to have $p(a|x)\neq p(a|x')$ without any backward-in-time signalling.
+For example, consider the simple situation where Alice simply chooses $x = a$.
+Although the result $a$ is then correlated with $x$, there is clearly nothing backwards-in-time happening here.
+This demonstrates why it is essential to assume that $x$ is generated externally and independently of $a$ in order to be able to draw any conclusion about backward-in-time signalling.